pjh/walkscore-python/README.md

 Run `./main.py -h` to see help and usage.

 Todo list:
+* Read in target addresses from a file and fetch the walk score result for each of them.
 * Create additional classes under apis/ for transit score and travel time APIs.
 Perhaps inherit all of these classes from one common base class.